Are you in need of recharging?

 We work hard to make sure our urban canals bring the heart of the countryside to some of the country’s most built up areas.

 Look out for the snapdragon-like purple and yellow flowers, commonly seen growing on bridges and walls.
-Thought to have been introduced into gardens prior to the 17th century it was popular as an ornamental plant between the 17th and 19th centuries when many walled gardens were created.
+Thought to have been introduced into gardens prior to the 17th Century it was popular as an ornamental plant between the 17th and 19th Centuries when many walled gardens were created.

-A member of the mint family, the plant has characteristic four-sided square stem and the crushed leaves a sharp, pungent smell.
+A member of the mint family, the plant has a characteristic four-sided square stem and the crushed leaves have a sharp, pungent smell.
 The plant does not sting, hence the name ‘dead nettle.’
 The early production of flowers allows bees to gather its nectar for food when few other nectar sources are available.

 Ivy is one of the few native evergreen plants in the UK.
-Nectar, pollen and berries of ivy are an essential food source for insects such as red admiral butterfly, and birds during autumn and winter when food is scarce.
+Nectar, pollen and berries of ivy are an essential food source for insects such as the red admiral butterfly, and birds during autumn and winter when food is scarce.
 It also provides shelter for insects, birds and bats.

 The daisy is actually two flowers in one.
 The white petals count as one flower and the cluster of tiny yellow disc petals that form the 'eye' is technically another.
 Daisies are particularly resistant to damage by insects and so grow well everywhere.
-They area a favourite nectar source of bees.
+They are a favourite nectar source of bees.

-Last date edited: 3 April 2020
+Last date edited: 4 June 2020